Syhnn/Pathfinder/readme.md

 ![](astarv1.gif)

 Going well so far.
+But there are still things to correct.
+It finds the best possible path but sometimes lose time by checking nodes it shouldn't.
-I'd like to clean the code a bit (it is quite messy in some places) and also make it so the path looks a little better.
+I'd like to clean the code a bit (it is quite messy in some places) and also make it so the path look a little better.
 After that if I have enough time I'll probably try it on weighted map to see how it react to actual terrain.